lmc297/BTyper/archive/btyper-2.3.0-README.md

 python /path/to/executable/btyper [options...]
 ```

 Note: In the examples below, BTyper commands are shown as ```btyper [options...]```.
-If you are calling BTyper from the source file (i.e. you didn't install BTyper using Homebrew), keep in mind that you may have to call python and supply the path to btyper to execute the program: ```python btyper [options...]```.
+If you are calling BTyper from the source file (i.e. you didn't install BTyper using Homebrew), keep in mind that you may have to call python and supply the path to btyper to execute the program or related scripts: ```python btyper [options...]```.

 ------------------------------------------------------------------------